metno/mkharp/README.md

-# Create observations for harp
+# Create observation files for harp

 This application creates [harp](https://github.com/harphub/harp) observation files from csv files.
 It is meant for making harp more accessible when you have observation data in a non-standard format.